As coronavirus sinks global demand, China’s exporters go online to tap domestic market

-YIWU, China/SHANGHAI, June 5 (Reuters) - At this time of the year, Deng Jinling would normally be welcoming foreign buyers to her vacuum flask showroom or cramming her goods into containers to be shipped to customers in the United States.
+YIWU, China/SHANGHAI (Reuters) - At this time of the year, Deng Jinling would normally be welcoming foreign buyers to her vacuum flask showroom or cramming her goods into containers to be shipped to customers in the United States.

 The coronavirus outbreak has changed all that.